IBMStreams/sample.netflow/README.md

 tbd

-## Use the Netflow Sample
+## Netflow Map Viewer Application

 Submit first the `NetflowViewer` job and provide the webserver port as submission time parameter.
 If the port is not provided, the default 6060 is used.

-Submit the `NetflowCollector` job and provide the url of your `NetflowViewer` job as submission time parameter.
+Submit the `NetflowViewerCollector` job and provide the url of your `NetflowViewer` job as submission time parameter.

-The url of the `NetflowCollector` is:
+The url of the `NetflowViewerCollector` is:

 * OnPrem              http://\<hostname\>:\<webserver port\>/InjectedTuples/ports/output/0/inject
 * Cloud Pak for Data  https://\<exposed route of streams-endpoint-monitor\>/\<job name\>/InjectedTuples/ports/output/0/inject